Northwest Territories Nominee Program (NTNP): Eligibility and Application Steps

 2. Employer extends a permanent job offer to a suitable foreign candidate

-3. Employer supports candidate’s NTNP application
+3. Employer supports the candidate’s NTNP application

 4. The candidate prepares and submits a complete NTNP application

-5. NTNP reviews application and assesses eligibility
+5. NTNP reviews the application and assesses eligibility

-6. If approved, the candidate receives nomination
+6. If approved, the candidate receives a nomination

 7. Nominee applies for permanent residence within 1 year